sagarrsharmaa/realtime-webscrapper/README.md

-this is a real time webscrapper which scrapes the data from links in real time , not only this it displays the scrapped data via api call and on the display
+this is a real time webscrapper which scrapes the data from links in real time from(CSV $ JSON) FILES , not only this it displays the scrapped data via api call and on the display...